thiswillbeyourgithub/Clozolkor/README.md

 Useful vim command to convert rapidly some clozes from its html : `s/<div>}}<br><\/div>//g | s/<div>{{c1::<\/div>//g | s/<li>/<li>{{c1::/g | s/<\/li>/}}<\/li>/g`.
 If you want to see this command in action, [click here](bin/demo_vim.gif).

+I use anki 2.1, I don't know if it works in 2.0.

 ### If you like the idea, these addons will interest you
 * [Cloze overlapper](https://github.com/Glutanimate/cloze-overlapper) addon by the Great Glutanimate, unfortunately not (yet?) ported to 2.1